billti/CoreAppAngle/readme.md

 targeting UWP, and tries to use "CL.exe" with the wrong defaults.
 Figure this out and either log a bug or fix it.)_

-Once ANGLE is build, this project may be opened in VS 2019 and built.
+## C++ with WRL
+This repo then has two projects.
+The one in the .\WRL directory can be built from the command line with MSVC or Clang, and only uses the WRL libraries, not C++/WinRT or C++/CX.
+This would work in most other environments the easiest.
+To use, just CD into the WRL directory and run `build` or `build clang` followed by `build pack`.
+This last step will also register the built AppX on your machine to run.

+## C++/WinRT
+The project in the root of the repo is a C++/WinRT Visual Studio 2019 project.
 After building, copy the below 3 files to the `x64\Debug\CoreAppAngle\AppX` directory before deploying.

-- libEDL.dll
+- libEGL.dll
 - libGLESv2.dll
 - zlib.dll